NVIDIA/DALI/docs/examples/use_cases/pytorch/resnet50/pytorch-resnet50.rst

    -e, --evaluate              evaluate model on validation set --pretrained                use pre-trained model --dali_cpu                  use CPU based pipeline for DALI, for heavy GPU networks it may work better, for IO bottlenecked one like RN18 GPU default should be faster
-   --fp16-mode                 enables mixed precision mode
+   --disable_dali              turns off DALI and switches to the native PyTorch data processing --fp16-mode                 enables mixed precision mode